Drawing

 7. Click on the first point if you want to close the shape.

-8. Hit the Escape key to deactivate the tool.
+8. Hit the Escape key to finish drawing.

 Notice that you can combine curved and straight segments.